Alert: California’s “GDPR Lite” Will Affect Businesses Across Industries and Across the Country

 - Prohibits a business from selling the personal information of a California resident under 16 years of age, unless affirmatively authorized.

-While the CPA may be seen as an extension of existing laws, how it will affect California businesses—as well as businesses across the country—will be determined by the adoption of specific regulations and future amendments enacted before the January 1, 2020 effective date.
+While the CCPA may be seen as an extension of existing laws, how it will affect California businesses—as well as businesses across the country—will be determined by the adoption of specific regulations and future amendments enacted before the January 1, 2020 effective date.
 However, the creation of new private rights of action and regulatory enforcement regime, including potential whistleblower actions, will certainly change the legal landscape in California and across the nation.
 As with most regulation, the efforts to increase consumer protections will lead to increased litigation.

 If you have questions about this alert, please contact one of the authors or any other member of the firm’s Cybersecurity and Data Privacy Team.